qdraw/starsky/starsky/readme.md

 ./starsky
 ```

-9. Create a account in the starsky application.
+9. Create a account in the Starsky application.
 Those credentials are only required by the web application

 > Security issue: Please be aware that this endpoint is always open to everyone

 ```